cashfree/KycVerificationSdk/README.md

 # KycVerificationSdk

 The `KycVerificationSdk` is a Swift-based SDK designed to streamline the KYC (Know Your Customer) verification process.
-It provides a seamless integration for developers to implement KYC workflows, including video KYC, secure sharing, and user verification, with minimal effort.
+It provides a seamless integration for developers to implement KYC workflows, including video KYC, secure sharing, and user verification, with minimal effort

 ---